vasanth889/Vagrant-boxes/windows/README.md

-# Vagrant-boxes-Windows
+# Vagrant-box for Windows
-vagrant file and provisioner scripts which includes all the steps to build a Windows vm in your local.
+Procedure to build Windows vagrant provisioned VM.

-Put the jdk exe file in the 'files' directory and modify config.yaml and Vagrantfile with appropriate name of JDK file.
+vagrant file and provisioner scripts which includes all the steps to build a Windows vm in your local machine.

 Following tools/components will be installed.